Monday 23 September 2024

 Arsenic album

-alopecia due to use of metallic arsenic, scalp itches intolerable.
+Alopecia due to use of metallic arsenic, scalp itches intolerable.
 Circular patches of bare spots, hair fall in debilitated persons.
-Patients is mentally restless and very anxious about his/her health or hairfall.
+Patients is mentally restless and very anxious about his/her health or hair fall.
 Sensitive to cold in general and cold drinks.
 Fastidious temperament.

 Fluoricum Acidum